music-of-the-ainur/almaren-framework/README.md

 ### targetKafka

 Write to Kafka using [Structured Streaming](https://spark.apache.org/docs/2.2.0/structured-streaming-kafka-integration.html).
-You must have a column named ***value***, the content of this column will be send to Kafka.
+You must have a column named ***value***, the content of this column will be sent to Kafka.
 You can specify the /topic/ either with a column called ***topic*** or in the option as in the example below.
 Check the [documentation](https://spark.apache.org/docs/2.2.0/structured-streaming-kafka-integration.html#kafka-specific-configurations) for the full list of parameters

 ```scala